 All zero-turn mowers are pricey compared to lawn tractors, and the SW4200 is no exception.
 But if you'd like to save at least a few dollars and get a well-regarded model with steering-wheel control, the Cub Cadet RZT S 42 (Est. $2,700) is worth considering.
 It's not as powerful as the SW4200 -- Sikkema rates it as good choice for flat lawns and those with gentle slopes, but it delivers all of the ease of use and most of the performance of pricier zero-turn mowers.

 Bagging is this zero turn mower's shortfall.
-An independent tester looks at a 46-inch version of this mower, the Cub Cadet RZT-S 46 (Est. $3,000) and considers bagging to only so-so, Sikkema is more blunt: "The 42/46 inch bagger available is notorious for not bagging fresh grass well," he says, though performance is better with leaves and dry grass.
+An independent tester looks at a 46-inch version of this mower, the Cub Cadet RZT-S 46 (Est. $3,200) and considers bagging to only so-so, Sikkema is more blunt, saying, "The 42/46 inch bagger available is notorious for not bagging fresh grass well," he says, though performance is better with leaves and dry grass.

 The Cub Cadet RZT S 42 has been around long enough to have accumulated a decent volume of user feedback.
-HomeDepot.com hosts the most we spotted -- more than 110 reviews -- and most are pretty positive.
-The Cub Cadet draws a rating of 4.6 stars, with 93 percent saying that they would recommend this zero-turn mower.
+HomeDepot.com hosts the most we spotted and most are pretty positive.
+Even those with a lot of obstacles say this mower makes short work of their lawn cutting chores.

 Elsewhere in this report: